 While a chef's knife is an excellent all-around tool and likely your go-to knife, it isn't good for everything.
 It won't do a very good job on bread--you need a serrated knife for that--and it's terrible for working with small items like strawberries and Brussels sprouts--you need a small paring knife for those.

 In fact, using the wrong knife can be downright dangerous.
 You're more likely to slip or jerk an unsuitable knife, which means you're in greater danger of cutting yourself.

 How do you know which knife is the right knife?
 You can learn your knives, or you can just use common sense: don't use a big knife for a small task (and vice versa), use a serrated knife for soft objects like bread; don't use a big heavy knife for a delicate de-boning operation, etc.

 And never, ever try to cut through bone, anything frozen, or anything particularly hard (some winter squashes, for example) with a lightweight knife.
-I know from personal experience that this can result in disaster--not only emergency-room level cuts, but you can ruin your knife, as well.
+This can result in disaster--not only emergency-room level injuries, but you can ruin your knife, as well.

 A knife is not a can opener, screwdriver, box cutter, or butter spreader.
 It is not safe to use a knife for any of these purposes, or any other purpose other than cutting.

 Knife skills are one of the first things--usually the first thing--you learn in culinary school.
 Why?
 Because they're the basis of almost every kitchen task, from making stock to baking pastries.
 If you don't get your basic knife skills down, you're going to flunk out, simple as that.

 You don't have to be lightning fast like Julia Child, but you do have to learn how to hold and handle a knife well.
 It's not only safer, it also creates less strain and fatigue on your hand.